On specific factors in graphs

 \begin{proof} Determine first the binary degree sequence $A = \{a_1, \dots, a_n\}$ of $G$.
-Next, compute the binary sequence $C = \{c_1, \dots, c_n\}$ with $c_i = (a_i + b_i) \pmod{2}$ and define the set $X = \{v_i \mid c_i = 1, i= 1, \dots, n\}$.
+Next, compute the binary sequence $C = \{c_1, \dots, c_n\}$ with $c_i \equiv (a_i + b_i) \pmod{2}$ and define the set $X = \{v_i \mid c_i = 1, i= 1, \dots, n\}$.
 It is easy to see that $X$ has an even number of elements.
 Now we apply Theorem~\ref{thm:spanning1} on the graph $H$ with the set $X$.
 The result is a spanning forest $K$ of $H$ with the binary sequence $C$.
 Then the required $B$-factor $F$ of $G$ is obtained by removing all edges of $K$ from the graph $G$.
 Here the conditions $K\subseteq H$ and $\deg_H(v_i) < \deg_G(v_i)$ guarantee that every vertex has a positive degree in $G-E(K)$. \end{proof}

 Now the proof of Theorem~\ref{thm:strongpar1} immediately follows from the lemma.
-Below we give some classes of graphs for which the existence of a connected factor described in Theorem~\ref{thm:strongpar1} can be proved.
+Below we give some classes of graphs for which the existence of a connected p-factor described in Theorem~\ref{thm:strongpar1} can be proved.

 \begin{thm} If\/ $G$ is a\/ $2$-edge-connected graph with\/ $\delta(G) \geq 4$, then\/ $G$ has the strong parity property. \end{thm}

 \begin{proof} We apply Theorem~\ref{thm:strongpar1} with $F$ being a spanning tree $T$ of $G$ as guaranteed by Theorem~\ref{thm:lowtree1}. \end{proof}